binarykitchen/videomail-client/README.md

 Examples will work right away on [http://localhost:8080](http://localhost:8080).
 This because localhost is whitelisted on the remote Videomail server.

 In other words, if you deploy your piece on your own remote server, it won't work because that URL is not on the Videomail whitelist.
-To fix that, just reach me at [https://binarykitchen.com/contact](https://binarykitchen.com/contact).
+To fix that, just reach me at [https://binarykitchen.com/contact](https://binarykitchen.com/contact) and you will get a new site name and a list of whitelisted URLs for your own usage.

 Like that I can make sure that my hard work won't be misused for bad stuff.